christianschuler8989/christianschuler8989.github.io/_pages/events.md

 							⭐ (Poster Presentation) CRAMT: Cross-Lingual Resource Aggregation of Low-Resource Machine Translation and Metadata
 						</p>
 						<p>
-							Here we presented the current state of our tool which grew out of the MTACR project that we (Tania, Myy, Me, Anran, Raman) are working on together.
+							Here we presented the current state of our tool which grew out of the MTACR project that we (Tania, Myy, Me, Ānrán, Raman) are working on together.
 						</p>
 					</td>
 				</tr>